Olympus PEN-F Comparison Review

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the PEN-F has an electronic viewfinder with a resolution of 2360k dots.
 The viewfinder offers a field of view of 100% and a magnification of 0.62x.
 The following tables report on some other key feature differences and similarities of the Olympus PEN-F and comparable cameras.

-One feature that differentiates the PEN-F from many other cameras is in-body image stabilization (IBIS).
+One feature that differentiates the PEN-F from many older cameras is in-body image stabilization (IBIS).
 The PEN-F reduces the risk of handshake-induced blur with all attached lenses, while cameras without IBIS have to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.